 For the purposes of this page, we have written generically from the standpoint of a driver with a high profile, "condo-style" tractor, because those have a lot of vertical surface area to clean.

 When it comes to truck washes, there are five basic approaches:

-In the photos below, professional driver Mike Simons is washing the truck that he once drove for his trucking company at home using his own water, soap and equipment.
+In this photo, professional driver Mike Simons is washing the truck that he drove as a company driver -- at home using his own water, soap and equipment.

 The advantages of having a clean truck are:

 If a trucking company does not think highly enough of itself to pay for a truck wash for each truck in its fleet at least once every quarter, what does that say about

 Think about it: What are all of the ramifications of having a dirty truck?

 Theoretically, a shipper could come to the conclusion that if a trucking company is unwilling to take care of its own equipment, it won't take care of the freight being shipped by its trucks either.

 It could also result in a loss of business.
 (Disclaimer: We haven't heard of this happening; but in a tight economy, having a good, clean company image can make the difference between getting and keeping business and losing it.)